-- permanent and temporary commissions, which include a broadened definition of public art: - community-based public art projects that encourage public engagement and participation; and - public art projects involving area artists.
+- Permanent and temporary commissions, which include a broadened definition of public art; - Community-based public art projects that encourage public engagement and participation; and - Public art projects involving area artists.

 Close collaboration between the Shockoe Alliance and the Public Art Commission will ensure that meaningful, evocative, and educational public art will be incorporated throughout Shockoe.
+Priority should be placed on innovative and creative concepts by local makers and artists.